C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/ai-singularitynet/campaign-brief.md

 hide_feedback: true
 description: "How can we create a mutually beneficial partnership with SingularityNet and other A.I. developers and researchers?"
 ---
-How can we create a mutually beneficial partnership with SingularityNet and other A.I. developers and researchers?

 Fund Size: **$500,000 USD paid in Ada**

 [Campaign page](https://cardano.ideascale.com/a/campaign-home/26247) and [browse ideas](https://cardano.ideascale.com/a/ideas/top/campaign-filter/byids/campaigns/26247/stage/unspecified).